azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 1. Within Visual Studio Solution Explorer, expand `ChatWebApp`, **Scripts**, and open `chatClient.js`

-2. At the top, locate the variable **speechApiKey**, and update its value with the Key 1 you acquired in [Exercise 1, Task 11, Step 8](#task-12-provision-cognitive-services), when you provisioned your Speech API in the [Azure portal](https://portal.azure.com)
+2. At the top, locate the variable **speechApiKey**, and update its value with the Key 1 you acquired in [Exercise 1, Task 12](#task-12-provision-cognitive-services), when you provisioned your Speech API in the [Azure portal](https://portal.azure.com)

     ![The following variable code displays: //TODO: Enter your Speech API Key here var speechApiKey = "";](media/image136.png 'variable')